 Some people will get annoyed if you don’t fully understand them or what they are feeling in the moment, but even this is an excellent opportunity to learn more about the other person and to get better attuned with how they think and feel going forward.
 Most people will appreciate the effort.

 2. Follow the Three Principles of Humanistic Psychology

 Carl Rogers was a Humanistic Psychologist who believed that only three elements were essential for promoting growth and well-being in others.
 These were:

-- Unconditional Positive Regard: No matter what the other person does or doesn’t do, it is important to separate the person from their actions, and continue to see the person in a positive way.
+- Unconditional Positive Regard: No matter what the other person does or doesn’t do, it is essential to separate the person from their actions, and continue to see the person positively.
 As a parent or a partner, it is more than okay to not accept or tolerate certain behaviours, but we need to show that we are unhappy with the behaviour rather than who they are.
 If it is someone that we love, our love for them should not diminish, because we can still see that they are a good person who sometimes does the wrong thing.
-If they can feel this, it will help them learn right from wrong going forward, rather than feeling like they have to be a certain way in order to be loved.
+If they can feel this, it will help them learn right from wrong going forward, rather than feeling like they have to be a certain way to be loved.